-Further, activities of the CCO are separated into operating and nonoperating categories in the statements of activities.
+Measure of Operations - Activities of the CCO are separated into operating and nonoperating categories in the statements of activities.
 Operating activities include contributions and revenues and expenses associated with the program mission and supporting functions.
 Additionally, endowment fund income appropriated for operations is included in operations.
 Nonoperating activities principally reflect investment activity (except for designation of certain amounts to operations) and the change in value of a charitable remainder trust.